hemeac/kiwiTechTree/README.md

 ## Kerbal Atomics 1.1.4
 Added B9PS Upgrades to engines.
 Lowered ISPs of some engines in dense atmospheres; "Balanced" the aerospikes and added temporary RealPlume patches to Atomic aerospike engines.
 If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov.

+## Kerbal Engineer Redux 1.1.7.2
+Moved chips to Engineering 101.
+If KerbalEngineerProbes folder is created (can be blank), will add Kerbal Engineering functionality to all probes.

 ## KOOSE 2.0.5
 Reshuffled tech nodes.
 Slight cost rebalancing.